sarahwehkamp/Google-Advanced-Data-Analytics/README.md

 ## 📂 Repository Structure

-- **`course_activities/`**
-  Jupyter Notebooks and scripts used for practicing concepts and completing assignments.

 - **`data/`**
-  Datasets used throughout the specialization.
+  Dataset used for Capstone Project.

 - **`projects/`**
-  Includes three end-of-course projects and one final capstone project.
+  Includes the final capstone project.

-- **`reference_materials/`**
+- **`README.md`**
-  Helpful resources such as career guides, interview tips, open data sources, and more.
+  Project overview, folder structure, and key information about the repository.

 ---